Investigating the role of nuclear parameters in Neutron Star oscillations: a model comparison: Introduction

-In a series of recent works~\cite{Ghosh2022a,Ghosh2022b}, a formalism was developed to investigate the role of empirical nuclear parameters on NS observables.
-This Bayesian-inspired scheme involved varying nuclear parameters within the RMF formalism within their allowed uncertainties, and then imposing constraints from nuclear, heavy-ion experiments and multi-messenger astrophysical observables.
+In a series of recent works~\cite{Ghosh2022a,Ghosh2022b}, we developed a formalism to restrict the parameter space of the nuclear model by implementing state-of-the-art constraints from multidisciplinary physics at different densities, and systematically investigated the role of empirical nuclear parameters on NS observables.
+This Bayesian-inspired scheme involves varying nuclear parameters within the RMF formalism within their allowed uncertainties, and then imposing constraints from nuclear, heavy-ion experiments and multi-messenger astrophysical observables.
 The correlation studies in these works indicated that the Dirac effective nucleon mass $m^*_D/m$ is the most sensitive parameter that strongly correlates with the NS properties.
-Systematic investigations of $f-$mode oscillations within the RMF scheme~\cite{Jaiswal2021,Pradhan2021,Pradhan2022} (for Cowling approximation and full GR-formalism, and recently extended to hot NSs) have also revealed that among the nuclear empirical parameters, it is the Dirac effective nucleon mass $m^*_D/m$ which shows the strongest correlation with $f-$mode characteristics.
-The inverse problem was also demonstrated, i.e. how future observations of GWs from $f-$modes in isolated or binary systems can be used to constrain the nuclear empirical parameters within the RMF scheme~\cite{Pradhan_2023,Pradhan_2024}.
-The question naturally arises whether such a correlation of the NS observables with the effective nucleon mass or with other nuclear empirical parameters is physical or an artifact of the chosen nuclear model (non-linear RMF) scheme. \\
+By performing systematic correlation studies of $f-$mode oscillations within the RMF scheme~\cite{Jaiswal2021,Pradhan2021,Pradhan2022} (for Cowling approximation and full GR-formalism, and recently extended to hot NSs) we also demonstrated that among the nuclear empirical parameters, it is the Dirac effective nucleon mass $m^*_D/m$ which shows the strongest correlation with $f-$mode characteristics.
+The inverse problem was also demonstrated, i.e. how future observations of GWs from $f-$modes in isolated or binary systems can be used to constrain the nuclear empirical parameters within the RMF scheme~\cite{Pradhan_2023,Pradhan_2024}. \\

-\textbf{Aim of this work:} In this work, one of our primary goals is to investigate whether the correlations of the NS and $f-$mode properties with nuclear empirical parameters are physical or an artifact of the underlying nuclear model considered.
-For this, we compare our results from the non-linear RMF framework with the nuclear meta-modelling (MM) scheme~\cite{JM1,JM2}, which does not assume any underlying nuclear model and therefore allows us to test the model dependence of the results.
-In this work, we perform the calculations of the $f-$mode characteristic within the relativistic Cowling approximation.
-In our previous work~\cite{Pradhan2022}, we demonstrated that although the relativistic Cowling approximation overestimates the $f-$mode frequencies by $\sim 20\%$, it captures the correct qualitative features of the $f-$mode properties, such as the correlations with nuclear parameters. \\